-I hope this checklist helps with your audit planning.
+I hope this audit planning checklist helps with your audit planning.
 If you would like to add any thoughts or comments, then by all means do so.
 Good luck with your auditing.

 If you need any more detail on how to perform effective audits, then consider attending one of our highly praised auditor training courses.

-I hope this quick overview is of interest.
+I hope this audit planning checklist is helpful.
 If you have any thoughts or comments, then just let us know.